vegaprotocol/specs/specs/0043-market-lifecycle.md

 - No market data (price, etc.) is emitted, no positions exist on the market, and no risk management occurs

 ### Opening Auction

+**Entry:**

+- Valid [governance proposal](./0028-governance.md#1-create-market) passed (yes votes win & thresholds met)

+**Exit:**

+- Auction period ends.
+This is governed by a network parameter.

+  - Opening auction period ends → ???

+**Behaviour:**

+- Liquidity providers can make, change, or exit commitments
+- Trading is possible as per [any regular auction period](./0026-auctions.md).
+- No market data (price, etc.) is emitted, no positions exist on the market, and no risk management occurs

 ### Active markets